David-Seis/SecureYourAzureData/SQLSecurity/00 - Pre-Requisites.md

 <ul>
     <li><a href="https://docs.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server?view=sql-server-ver16" target="_blank">Official Documentation for this section</a></li>
 </ul>

+You now have a testing and classroom environment for this course.
+You will add more to this environment as you progress through the modules.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/geopin.png"><b >Next Steps</b></p>